Ottawa Life Magazine

 Q+A with Co-Head of TIFF, Cameron Bailey

-Photo credit: TIFF The Toronto International Film Festival is just around the corner as it starts next Thursday, September 5th.
-Once again, Ottawa Life Magazine will be front and centre, bringing you coverage from the festival as we look forward to reviewing the movies that are expected to make waves this upcoming
+The Toronto International Film Festival is just around the corner, starting next Thursday, September 5th.
+Once again, Ottawa Life Magazine will be front and centre, bringing you coverage of the festival as we look forward to reviewing the movies expected to make waves this upcoming awards season.
+For over 40 years,

 Celebrate local artists in the short film, Dirt Town